FLStepCode/FPGA-multicore-soft-CPU/README.md

 To use the cosimulation you first need to create a toplevel file with a ```cosim_top``` instance in it with all of its ports connected to the ports of the toplevel.
 You can parametrize stuff (mainly ```BAUD_RATE``` for UART baud and ```CLK_FREQ``` for the frequency at which the design works. ```CORE_COUNT``` and ```AXI_ID_WIDTH``` are kinda fake because my code is bad).
-The toplevel with pin assignments (clock generator pin, reset button, tx and rx GPIO pins or anything to connect UART to the FPGA) will provide the ```cosim_top``` with all of the signals needed for its functionality.
+The toplevel with pin assignments (clock generator pin, async negative reset button, tx and rx GPIO pins or anything to connect UART to the FPGA) will provide the ```cosim_top``` with all of the signals needed for its functionality.
 Then you need to compile the design in Quartus to generate a ```.sof``` file for FPGA configuration (you can use the build system to do it) and flash the FPGA with said file (using Quartus GUI or CLI).
 Connect the USB-UART adapter to your PC and wire GND, RX and TX pins to the FPGA.
 I'm using a conventional UART naming scheme so the connection should be crossed:<br>
 ```
 RX TX   PC
 |   |